Professional Masters in Pharmaceutical Engineering Degree

 Applications to the ME

 Applicants to the ME should have an undergraduate degree in Engineering, Science or Pharmacy.
 Applicants with an undergraduate degree from a United States accredited University or College are not required to submit scores from the Graduate Record Examination (GRE) General Test; however if available, the submission of such scores is encouraged.
 International students are required to submit scores from the Graduate Record Examination (GRE) General Test.
-International students (and students from Puerto Rico) must also submit scores from the Test of English as a Foreign Language (TOEFL).
+International students must also submit scores from the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) test.
 A personal statement is also required.
 Please make sure you discuss that you are interested in Pharmaceutical Engineering in your personal statement.
 Financial aid is not provided for the students who are admitted to the ME degree program.
 Tuition and fees depend on the number of courses that are taken each semester.
 More information on tuition and fees can be found at the Graduate School New Brunswick website.
 All courses in the Pharmaceutical Engineering Program are 3-credit courses.

 Applications to the ME must be made through the Rutgers Graduate School New Brunswick.
 Usually the Graduate School New Brunswick requires a cumulative GPA of at least 3.0 on a 4.0 scale for admission to the ME.
 The GPA requirement may be waived for students who have significant work experience or other relevant experience.
 Students who have a cumulative GPA substantially below 3.0 (on a 4.0 scale) can apply to the Non-Degree program of study; after successfully completing four courses (with minimum grades) students can apply for a change of degree status to the ME.
 Further details are given under the Non-Degree program of study.
 Please note that International students cannot apply or enroll as Non-Degree students as Rutgers will not sponsor a Non-Degree student for a visa.